Bee Buzz Box August 2024 Mite Bee Part VA –The Varroa Suggestion Box: Setting the Scene

 Scheme 2 Whack-a-mole miticide treatment strategy

-Also known as the shotgun approach, whack-a-mole – hitting mites hard with synthetic miticides – proved to be an effective means of controlling Varroa mite.
+Also known as the shotgun approach, whack-a-mole – hitting mites hard with synthetic miticides – proved to be an effective means of controlling the Varroa mite.
 So we in Australia will go down the same track and almost certainly see large scale use of miticide strips.
 Touted as the solution to the Varroa mite, miticides have worked a treat.
 Simple and widely recommended for use, they will be widely employed by commercial and migratory beekeepers too time-pressed to adopt mite suppression techniques modelled on the behaviour of their native Apis cerana hosts.

 However anyone who has used a sledgehammer and allowed a thumb or big toe to get in the way realises that there is always some risk of collateral damage.
 Some miticides are persistent and small amounts end up in beeswax altar candles and, if misused, in table honey.
 We might add that such persistence in the comb provides the opportunity for mites to build their tolerance to treatment.
 Coumaphos and fluvalinate are notable examples of failed efficacy.
-They are no longer effective in treating bees in North America and, not surprisingly, American beekeepers are abandoning their use.
+They are no longer effective in treating bees in North America and, not surprisingly, those beekeepers are abandoning their use.

 But miticides have generated another problem of a more insidious nature.
 Hard chemicals mask bee defences, preventing their evolving to become mite tolerant – they do not allow bees to find ways to look after themselves.
 A particular problem has arisen in the association of Varroa with viruses notably Deformed Wing Virus (see Boxed In)xvii.